brshallo/piececor/README.md

 ## `cor_function`

-Say you want to measure Pearson’s rather than Spearman’s correlation coefficient, you could use the `cor_function` argument to change the lambda function:
+Say you want to measure Pearson’s rather than Spearman’s correlation coefficient across observation segments, you could use the `cor_function` argument to change the lambda function:

 ``` r
 piecewise_cors(